 - The right to request the amendment of the student's education records that the student believes is inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.
 A student who wishes to ask the school to amend a record should write the school official responsible for the record, clearly identify the part of the record the student wants changed, and specify why it should be changed.
 If the school decides not to amend the record as requested, the school will notify the student in writing of the decision and the student's right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing. - The right to provide written consent before the school discloses personally identifiable information (PII) from the student's education records, except to the extent that FERPA authorizes disclosure without consent.
 The school discloses education records without a student's prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.
 A school official is a person employed by Kapi'olani Community College in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel and health staff); a person serving on the board of regents; or a student serving on an official committee, such as a disciplinary or grievance committee.
 A school official also may include a volunteer or contractor outside of Kapi'olani Community College who performs an institutional service or function for which the school would otherwise use its own employees and who is under the direct control of the school with respect to the use and maintenance of PII from education records, such as an attorney, auditor, or collection agent.
-A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for Kapi'olani Community College . - Parents and spouses of students are advised that information contained in education records, with the exception of directory information, will not be disclosed to them without the prior written consent of the student. - The right to file a complaint with the U.S. Department of Education concerning alleged failures by Kapi'olani Community College to comply with the requirements of FERPA.
+A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for Kapi'olani Community College. - Parents and spouses of students are advised that information contained in education records, with the exception of directory information, will not be disclosed to them without the prior written consent of the student. - Students are advised that institutional policy and procedures required under FERPA have been published as Administrative Procedure AP 7.022, Procedures Relating to Protection of the Educational Rights and Privacy of Students.
+Copies of Administrative Procedure AP 7.022 may be obtained from the Office of the Vice Chancellor for Students. - The right to file a complaint with the U.S. Department of Education concerning alleged failures by Kapi'olani Community College to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA is:

-Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202-4605 The University has designated the following information from a student's education record as "directory information":
+Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202-4605